-There were no related party transactions during 2018 or during the three months ended March 31, 2019.
+There were no related party transactions during 2018.

 Item 8 - Legal Proceedings

 From time to time, we are made parties to actions filed or have been given notice of potential claims relating to the ordinary conduct of our business, including those pertaining to commercial disputes, product liability, patent infringement and employment matters.